 - Exercises and Discussion.
 During this workshop, we will conduct various break-out discussion sessions, role play exercises, and a final exercise which pulls all these topics together in a way to make ICS real and relevant for your organizations’ roles and missions.
 During this process, you will have the opportunity to reflect on how ICS fits in with your organization and community as a whole.
 We will invite participants from key state and federal agencies with oil spill roles, so that you have an opportunity to interact with them and build mutual awareness.

 - Community Interaction.
 Participants will explore how the various organizations and personnel gathered in the workshop will work together functionally during an incident and discover areas where there may be a gap.
 We will identify challenges each community may encounter and discuss strategies and resources that communities may access to mitigate them.
 We will review case studies from the Kulluk grounding and the Exxon Valdez oil spill to consider the challenges and opportunities faced by local communities during a spill.

 - Take-home reference materials.
 Each participant will receive a course packet with relevant references, guidelines, and other course materials that will serve as a useful guide in the event of an oil spill or exercise while also identifying opportunities for additional learning and training.

-There are currently no workshops scheduled.
 Please contact Jeremy Robida if you are interested in having one of these workshops in your community.

 This workshop brought to you by the council in conjunction with Nuka Research & Planning Group, LLC.